Louisiana lawmakers debated high-profile issues this session

 MARIJUANA

 An effort to legalize recreational marijuana was rejected, but legislators legalized the production and growing of industrial hemp in Louisiana.
-They passed a regulatory framework for selling CBD products in Louisiana.
+They passed a regulatory framework for selling CBD products.
 Lawmakers agreed to let medical marijuana patients use an inhaler, and they excluded therapeutic cannabis from state and local sales taxes.

 FOOD LABELING